Josiah-williams/Sprint-Challenge--User-Interface/README.md

 5. Explain why git is valuable to a team of developers.

-Git is valuable because, it helps the developer to bea aware of what changes are made during development.
+Git is valuable because, it helps the developer to be aware of what changes are made during development.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge. questions answered